Last Updated on September 20, 2023

 Due to its elevation, Beech Mountain is known for its winter activities, namely skiing.
 The Beech Mountain Ski Resort welcomes thousands of guests in the winter season who come to take full advantage of the area’s rich snowfall.

-The resort stays open in the summer, but the activities are geared toward warmer weather.
-The summer season attracts mountain bikers, hikers, disc golfers, and more.
+The resort stays open in the summer, gearing it’s activities toward warmer weather.
+Summer attracts mountain bikers, hikers, disc golfers, and more.

 The ski lifts also operate during the summer, offering scenic views of the gorgeous Blue Ridge Mountains.
-So no matter what season you visit, Beech Mountain Ski Resort simmers with fun and adventure.
+No matter what season you visit, Beech Mountain Ski Resort simmers with fun and adventure.

 Land of Oz